ilyassan/wasm-compilers/README.md

 - **Monaco Editor**: Full-featured code editor with syntax highlighting and IntelliSense
 - **Real-Time Console**: See your code output immediately
 - **Tab Management**: Work on multiple files simultaneously
+- **Persistent Storage**: Your code and tabs are automatically saved and restored
 - **Resizable Layout**: Adjust editor and console panel sizes to your preference
 - **Mobile Responsive**: Works on desktop and mobile devices